 Trump presented his policy achievements in his speech.
 It was fair, accurate, and pragmatic.
 It was the best speech of the conference.

 He also welcomed Natalie Harp to speak of how his Right to Try policy saved her from terminal cancer.
 Her speech was compelling and heart-wrenching.
-I have since reviewed criticism of the Right to Try policy, and it amounts to bureaucrats and professors who lack knowledge of classical economics.
-Alvarism’s more thorough assessment of the medical business and research implications is open to public inquiry, but out of scope for this article.
+I have since reviewed criticism of the Right to Try policy, and it amounts to bureaucrats and professors who lack knowledge of economics.

 After lunch and a commute back to the suburbs, we arrived home from our 12-hour event around 5 PM.

 On Saturday, June 29th, we left the suburbs of Northern Virginia to see Mike Pence deliver a speech at a banquet dinner.
-The Omni Shoreham was much more elegant:
+The Omni Shoreham was elegant:

-The lines were even worse.
+The banquet line was even worse than the first event.
 We left at 3:00 PM and did not sit down in the banquet hall until 6:15 PM, waiting in line for two hours:

 I was impressed with the security for President Trump on Wednesday.